Dante Bichette: Professional career

 On April 4, 1999, the Rockies made history as they played their Opening Day contest at Estadio de Béisbol Monterrey in Monterrey, Mexico, marking the first time Major League Baseball (MLB) commenced the regular season outside of the United States or Canada.
 Their opponent was the defending National League champion San Diego Padres.
 Bichette collected four hits, drove in four runs, and homered as Colorado won 8–2.

 By the end of the 1999 season, his production was beginning to drop and the Rockies dealt Bichette to the Cincinnati Reds.
 However, his fielding was suffering tremendously and Bichette was eventually traded to the Boston Red Sox for a season and a half and then the Los Angeles Dodgers.
 Bichette retired before ever playing a game with the Dodgers, on March 22, 2002.

 In August 2004, Bichette rejoined professional baseball as a designated hitter, pitcher and occasional outfielder for the Atlantic League's Nashua Pride.
 Bichette won the Atlantic League's Player of the Month award for August (his first full month back).
 He completed the month with a .361 average and 13 homers.
 On August 28, he batted 4-for-5 with two home runs and eight RBIs.

 Coaching career

 On November 13, 2012, Bichette was hired to be the Colorado Rockies hitting coach, replacing Carney Lansford.
 He announced on September 24, 2013 that he would not return for the 2014 season.

 On July 24, 2020, it was confirmed during the opening game of the Toronto Blue Jays season that Bichette had been added to the Jays coaching staff full-time after the summer camp.

-On February 4, 2021, it was announced that Bichette would be reassigned as a "Special Assistant" within the Blue Jays' organization "to continue to have an impact throughout multiple levels of the organization."
-On February 9, 2022, Bichette left his position with the Blue Jays so he could train with his son, Bo.
-Due to the ongoing 2021–22 Major League Baseball lockout, Bichette had been unable to train with Bo and prioritized family over his position.
+On February 4, 2021, it was announced that Bichette would be reassigned as a special assistant within the Blue Jays' organization "to continue to have an impact throughout multiple levels of the organization."
+On February 9, 2022, Bichette left his position with the Blue Jays so he could train with his son, Bo, which he could not contractually do due to the ongoing 2021–22 Major League Baseball lockout.